Daham/react-ducks-boilerplate/README.md

 # React Boilerplate (Quick Starter for React, Redux & Saga) #

-This React boilerplate is a very basic one which helps you do a quick start in React project while using Redux for state management and Saga for effect management.
+This React boilerplate is a very basic one which helps you do a quick start in React project while using Redux for state management and Saga for effect management..

 ### System Requirements ###